Impacts of Climate Change on Mortality: An extrapolation of temperature effects based on time series data in France: A multi-population mortality model with temperature effects

-This relationship reveals two causes of mortality, with the mortality central death rate $\widebar{m}_{x,t}^{(g)}$ associated with the temperature component of mortality.
-It captures a portion of the observed seasonal variations in daily deaths.
-We can also express it in a multiplicative form
+This relationship reveals two causes of mortality.
+The central death rate $\widebar{m}_{x,t}^{(g)}$ associated with the temperature component of mortality captures a portion of the observed seasonal variations in daily deaths.
+We can also express the all-cause central death rate in a multiplicative form